pdbrown/triss/README.md

 Use `triss` to make encrypted backups without having to remember an encryption key or password.
-Trivial secret sharing is handy when you want high confidence your data will be recoverable far into the future: decryption is a straightforward XOR of the shares, [see below](#how-does-it-work), and easy to re-implement from scratch should this software disappear or become unusable some day.
+Trivial secret sharing is handy when you want high confidence your data will be recoverable far into the future: decryption is a [straightforward XOR](#how-does-it-work) of the shares, and easy to re-implement from scratch should this software disappear or become unusable some day.

 Say you split a secret into `N = 3` shares, requiring `M = 2` shares to recover it.
 Give one share to your best friend, another to your lawyer, and keep the third one.
-You trust your lawyer not to collude with your friend, and if you ever need access to your data, you can recover it as long as you can get 2 of the 3 shares.
+You trust your lawyer not to collude with your friend, and if you ever need access to your secret, you can recover it as long as you can obtain 2 of the 3 shares.
 When you die, your friend and lawyer can discover what you've been hiding all these years.

 ## How does it work?